masaylighto/German-Learning-Notes/Course/Vary/Preposition Complete.md

 #### 6. Von (dative) from
 1. when used with house we add zu => von zu Haus.
 2. from  somewhere
+3. from arbeit or schule
+4. from ort or gebäude
+5. from people: ahmed kommt von ayman
+6. from hause
+7. as place adverb :Sie gehen zuerst von rechts und dann nach links.
 #### 7. Zu (Dative) To
 1. Specifying the goal of motion => Wir fahren **zum See**.
 2. To indicate that something is required in order to do something => **Zum Malen** brauchst du einen Pinsel und Farbe.